Fosse Way: Cirencester to Bath

 South of Cirencester the Fosse Way follows a short section of the A433, then goes cross country.
-The Fosse Way crosses the River Thames and under the first South Wales railway Golden Valley Line which was constructed via Gloucester.
-The road continues and later forming the county boundary between Gloucestershire and Wiltshire, across the old airfield at RAF Kemble, then becomes fragmented sections of country lanes; two sections on this stretch are byways rather than maintained roads, and at points on these routes it widens to as much as 60 ft.
+The route crosses the River Thames and under the first South Wales railway – the Golden Valley line – which was constructed via Gloucester.
+The road continues, later forming the county boundary between Gloucestershire and Wiltshire, across Cotswold Airport near Kemble, then becomes fragmented sections of country lanes; two sections on this stretch are byways rather than maintained roads, and at points on these routes it widens to as much as 60 ft.

-It passes near the Iron Age hill fort of Bury Camp and becomes another section of the county boundary, crossing second the South Wales railway which is the South Wales Main Line, next the site of an old chapel and spring at Fosse Lodge in Dunley, and then the M4.
-Thereafter it passes through The Shoe and Nettleton Shrub where remains of a posting-station have been found, and arrives at Batheaston.
-Thereupon it turns due west to follow the River Avon into Bath.
+It passes near the Iron Age hillfort called Bury Camp and becomes another section of the county boundary, crossing the second South Wales railway – the South Wales Main Line – next the site of an old chapel and spring at Fosse Lodge in Dunley, and then crossing the M4.
+Thereafter it passes through The Shoe and Nettleton Shrub where remains of a posting-station have been found, and arrives at Batheaston, where it turns due west to follow the River Avon into Bath.

 Bath to Ilchester

 Between Bath and Shepton Mallet the line of the Fosse Way follows parts of the A367, through Clandown, Radstock, Westfield and Stratton-on-the-Fosse.
-It runs across open country and farm tracks parallel to the A37 north of Shepton Mallet, near the Iron Age hill fort of Maesbury.
-At Beacon Hill south of Oakhill, it crossed the Roman road along the Mendip ridgeway from Old Sarum to the lead and silver mines at Charterhouse.
-The Fosse Way passes through the eastern suburbs of Shepton Mallet on a short stretch of the A361 to Cannard's Grave, where it picks up the A37.
+It runs across open country and farm tracks parallel to the A37 north of Shepton Mallet, near the Iron Age hillfort of Maesbury.
+At Beacon Hill, south of Oakhill, it crossed the Roman road along the Mendip ridgeway from Old Sarum to the lead and silver mines at Charterhouse.
+The Fosse Way passes through the eastern suburbs of Shepton Mallet on a short stretch of the A361 to Cannard's Grave, where its route becomes the A37.

 The Fosse Way follows the A37 through Street-on-the-Fosse and Lydford-on-Fosse on a direct route to Ilchester.
-The route leaves the A37 north of the A303 junction just north of Ilchester, and follows a small track (previously part of the A37 from before the by-pass opened and broken by the present-day A372 and A303), before picking up the B3151 through the town.
+The route leaves the A37 north of the A303 junction just north of Ilchester, and follows a track (previously part of the A37 from before the by-pass opened and broken by the present-day A372 and A303), before picking up the B3151 through the town.
 It leaves the B3151 onto Ilchester's High Street, then follows West Street and Roman Road, a minor road that was formerly part of the A303, towards the present-day A303 west of town.

 The Roman road from Ilchester to Dorchester, Dorset continues on the line of A37 through Yeovil to the south east.
 Other minor Roman roads lead from Ilchester and Lydford-on-Fosse towards Street and the A39 route along the Polden Hills, leading to Roman salt works on the Somerset Levels, and ports at Combwich, Crandon Bridge and Highbridge.